Trinity Industries (TRN) Scheduled to Post Earnings on Thursday

 Trinity Industries (NYSE:TRN) will post its quarterly earnings results before the market opens on Thursday, October 21st.
 Analysts expect Trinity Industries to post earnings of $0.17 per share for the quarter.
-Individual interested in registering for the company’s earnings conference call can do so using this link.
+Individual that wish to register for the company’s earnings conference call can do so using this link.

-Trinity Industries (NYSE:TRN) last announced its earnings results on Thursday, July 22nd.
-The transportation company reported $0.15 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.09 by $0.06.
+Trinity Industries (NYSE:TRN) last announced its quarterly earnings results on Thursday, July 22nd.
+The transportation company reported $0.15 EPS for the quarter, beating the consensus estimate of $0.09 by $0.06.
+The firm had revenue of $371.50 million for the quarter, compared to analyst estimates of $449.95 million.
 Trinity Industries had a positive return on equity of 2.54% and a negative net margin of 5.23%.
-The business had revenue of $371.50 million for the quarter, compared to analysts’ expectations of $449.95 million.
-During the same period in the prior year, the business posted $0.02 earnings per share.
-The firm’s revenue was down 27.0% on a year-over-year basis.
+The business’s revenue for the quarter was down 27.0% on a year-over-year basis.
+During the same quarter last year, the firm posted $0.02 earnings per share.
 On average, analysts expect Trinity Industries to post $1 EPS for the current fiscal year and $1 EPS for the next fiscal year.

-The business also recently announced a quarterly dividend, which will be paid on Friday, October 29th.
-Investors of record on Friday, October 15th will be issued a $0.21 dividend.
+The company also recently declared a quarterly dividend, which will be paid on Friday, October 29th.
+Stockholders of record on Friday, October 15th will be paid a dividend of $0.21 per share.
 The ex-dividend date of this dividend is Thursday, October 14th.
-This is a boost from Trinity Industries’s previous quarterly dividend of $0.01.
-This represents a $0.84 annualized dividend and a yield of 2.92%.
-Trinity Industries’s dividend payout ratio is presently 227.03%.
+This represents a $0.84 annualized dividend and a dividend yield of 2.92%.
+This is a positive change from Trinity Industries’s previous quarterly dividend of $0.01.
+Trinity Industries’s dividend payout ratio (DPR) is currently 227.03%.

-Several equities analysts have issued reports on the company.
-Susquehanna Bancshares raised Trinity Industries from a “neutral” rating to a “positive” rating and set a $26.29 price target on the stock in a research note on Monday, July 26th.
-Susquehanna raised Trinity Industries from a “neutral” rating to a “positive” rating and boosted their price target for the company from $32.00 to $36.00 in a research note on Monday, July 26th.
-Finally, Wells Fargo & Company boosted their price target on Trinity Industries from $35.00 to $36.00 and gave the company an “overweight” rating in a research note on Friday, July 23rd.
+TRN has been the topic of a number of recent research reports.
+Wells Fargo & Company raised their price objective on Trinity Industries from $35.00 to $36.00 and gave the company an “overweight” rating in a research report on Friday, July 23rd.
+Susquehanna Bancshares raised Trinity Industries from a “neutral” rating to a “positive” rating and set a $26.29 price target for the company in a report on Monday, July 26th.
+Finally, Susquehanna raised Trinity Industries from a “neutral” rating to a “positive” rating and raised their price target for the stock from $32.00 to $36.00 in a report on Monday, July 26th.

 About Trinity Industries